Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With 684,451 people, 296,633 houses or apartments, and a median cost of homes of $676,258, Seattle house prices are not only among the most expensive in Washington, Seattle real estate also is some of the most expensive in all of America.
+With a population of 733,919, 337,361 total housing units (homes and apartments), and a median house value of $926,306, Seattle house prices are not only among the most expensive in Washington, Seattle real estate also is some of the most expensive in all of America.

-Large apartment complexes or high rise apartments are the single most common housing type in Seattle, accounting for 44.03% of the city's housing units.
-Other types of housing that are prevalent in Seattle include single-family detached homes ( 43.58%), duplexes, homes converted to apartments or other small apartment buildings ( 7.21%), and a few row houses and other attached homes ( 4.71%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Seattle, accounting for 48.82% of the city's housing units.
+Other types of housing that are prevalent in Seattle include single-family detached homes ( 39.77%), row houses and other attached homes ( 5.60%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 5.59%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in Seattle primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Seattle has a mixture of owner-occupied and renter-occupied housing.

-Relative to Washington, our data show that Seattle's latest annual appreciation rate is higher than 90% of the other cities and towns in Washington.
+Relative to Washington, our data show that Seattle's latest annual appreciation rate is lower than 70% of the other cities and towns in Washington.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Seattle differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Seattle - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Seattle real estate investment or home purchase decisions.